Key Stage 1

 Our philosophy in Key Stage 1 is to help the children to develop as confident, enthusiastic learners, by providing them with a curriculum which is engaging, broad and rich.

 To get the most out of learning, the children need to work on four basic skills: speaking, listening, reading and writing.
 Through Literacy, we provide them with the opportunity to express themselves clearly and creatively.
 They listen to and read stories, non fiction and poetry from a range of different cultures, explore their imagination and learn to read to discover facts.
+Children are also taught phonics daily (following the Read, Write Inc phonics programme), to build their knowledge of letter sounds so they are able to decode, read and spell words.

 We, as adults, use Maths as part of our everyday lives, whether shopping, travelling or working.
 We endeavour to set our mathematical activities wherever possible in a practical context, related to the real world they will later encounter.
 Learning to calculate with money, for example, becomes much more real through role play in the class shop.